AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/customize-workfront/creating-custom-status-and-priority-labels/create-customize-issue-severities.md

 * Change the default severity

-  For more information about default severities, see [Create new issue severities](#creating-new-issue-severities).
+  For more information about default severities, see [Create new issue severities](#create-new-issue-severities).

 * Edit the description of the severities
 * Hide a severity

-  For more information about&nbsp;hiding a severity, see [Create new issue severities](#creating-new-issue-severities).
+  For more information about&nbsp;hiding a severity, see [Create new issue severities](#create-new-issue-severities).

 * Delete a severity

   When you delete an existing severity, you must select a replacement one.

-## Create new issue severities
+## Create new issue severities {#create-new-issue-severities}

 As a Workfront administrator, you can create new issue severities to reflect the needs in your organization.&nbsp;